 Based on application, the market has been classified into flooring, wall cladding, cut-to-size items, and others.
-Among these, the flooring segment accounted for the highest share of 52% of the total market and stood at \$31,432 million in 2021 and is further expected to reach \$57,107 million in 2030.
+Among these, the flooring segment accounted for the highest share of 52% of the total market in 2021 and is estimated to hold this share in 2022.
+It is further expected to grow at a CAGR of 6-7% and reach \$48,674 million in 2027.
 Compared to engineered stones, natural stones occupied a larger share in the flooring segment in 2021.
 This is because, natural stone flooring is elegant, has superior durability, and is easy to clean.
 For instance, marble flooring endures smooth texture, dramatic veining, and high-gloss finish.
 Granite is also a popular choice for flooring as it ranks 7 on the Mohs scale and is harder than marble.
 Similarly, travertine flooring is used in hallways, shower stalls, living rooms, bathrooms, and laundry rooms.